KPZ equation from open ASEP with general boundary asymmetry

-The { $\t\mapsto\mathscr{Q}^{\to}_{\t,\x}$} and { $\t\mapsto\mathscr{Q}^{\leftarrow}_{\t,\x}$} are independent Poisson processes of speed { $(N^{2}\mp N^{3/2})/2$}, respectively.
+The { $\t\mapsto\mathscr{Q}^{\to}_{\t,\x}$} and { $\t\mapsto\mathscr{Q}^{\leftarrow}_{\t,\x}$} are independent Poisson processes of speed { $(N^{2}\mp \lambda N^{3/2})/2$}, respectively.
 Poisson processes at different { $\x$}-points are all independent of each other as well. \end{lemma} \begin{remark} \fsp Strictly speaking, the equation \eqref{eq:mshebulkI} is short-hand for the following integrated version:

 where the last term is a sum over jump times of { $\mathscr{Q}$}.
 Since the above display is more complicated to write and will not be directly useful, we stick with the differential short-hand as in \eqref{eq:mshebulkI}.
 We will use a similar differential short-hand for similar equations appearing below as well. \end{remark} \begin{proof} Since we look at { $\x\neq0,N$}, the equation for the dynamics of { $\mathbf{Z}^{N}$} is the same as in the full line \abbr{ASEP}.
-Thus, the claim is exactly (3.13) in \cite{BG}.
-(Alternatively, because we look away from the boundary, the dynamics are the same as open \abbr{ASEP} in \cite{CS}, so we can cite Lemma 3.1 in \cite{CS}.
-See also (2.3)-(2.5) in \cite{DT} for another derivation with slightly similar language.)
-In any case, because the proof is standard, we omit it. \end{proof} We now present the evolution equation for { $\mathbf{Z}^{N}$} at the left boundary point { $\{0\}$}. \begin{lemma} \fsp With notation explained afterwards, we have
+Thus, we can cite Proposition 2.2 in \cite{DT} (with { $m=1$} and { $r_{1}=1$} therein). \end{proof} We now present the evolution equation for { $\mathbf{Z}^{N}$} at the left boundary point { $\{0\}$}. \begin{lemma} \fsp With notation explained afterwards, we have

-\begin{itemize} \item The function { $\mathfrak{f}_{\mathrm{left}}:\{\pm1\}^{\mathbb{K}_{N}}\to\R$} is given by { $\mathfrak{f}_{\mathrm{left}}[\eta]:=3/4+\alpha[\eta]-\gamma[\eta]-\eta_{1}(\alpha[\eta]+\gamma[\eta])-\mathbf{A}/2$}. \item The function { $\mathfrak{b}_{\mathrm{left}}:\{\pm1\}^{\mathbb{K}_{N}}\to\R$} is bounded uniformly in { $N,\eta$}. \item The process { $\t\mapsto\mathscr{Q}_{\t,0}$} is the following compensated Poisson process:
+\begin{itemize} \item The function { $\mathfrak{f}_{\mathrm{left}}:\{\pm1\}^{\mathbb{K}_{N}}\to\R$} is given by { $\mathfrak{f}_{\mathrm{left}}[\eta]:=3\lambda/4+\alpha[\eta]-\gamma[\eta]-\eta_{1}(\alpha[\eta]+\gamma[\eta])-\mathbf{A}/2$}. \item The function { $\mathfrak{b}_{\mathrm{left}}:\{\pm1\}^{\mathbb{K}_{N}}\to\R$} is bounded uniformly in { $N,\eta$}. \item The process { $\t\mapsto\mathscr{Q}_{\t,0}$} is the following compensated Poisson process: